-Garage Door Material Guide
+A Complete Garage Door Material Guide

 Garage Door Material Types

 By exploring various garage door materials and weighing their design properties and pros and cons, you can select a suitable material for your garage door and home.
-Here are common garage door materials to choose from:
+Here are common garage door materials to choose from.

-1. Steel
+1. Steel Garage Doors

 Here are some steel garage door pros: